Edith Peers-Williams1

 M, #27304, b.
 27 March 1811, d.
 19 January 1887

-Sir William Bagot, 3rd Baron Bagot of Bagot's Bromley was born on 27 March 1811 at Blithfield House, Blithfield, Staffordshire, England.1 He was the son of Sir William Bagot, 2nd Baron Bagot of Bagot's Bromley and Lady Louisa Legge.1 He married Hon.
-Lucia Caroline Elizabeth Agar-Ellis, daughter of George James Welbore Agar-Ellis, 1st Baron Dover and Lady Georgiana Howard, on 13 August 1851 at St. Margaret's Church, Westminster, London, England.1,2 He died on 19 January 1887 at age 75 at 34 Princes Gardens, South Kensington, London, England.1,2 He was buried at Blithfield, Staffordshire, England.2 His will (dated 26 July 1880) was probated on 31 May 1887.2
+William Bagot, 3rd Baron Bagot of Bagot's Bromley was born on 27 March 1811 at Blithfield House, Blithfield, Staffordshire, EnglandG.1 He was the son of William Bagot, 2nd Baron Bagot of Bagot's Bromley and Lady Louisa Legge.1 He married Hon.
+Lucia Caroline Elizabeth Agar-Ellis, daughter of George James Welbore Agar-Ellis, 1st Baron Dover and Lady Georgiana Howard, on 13 August 1851 at St. Margaret's Church, Westminster, London, EnglandG.1,2 He died on 19 January 1887 at age 75 at 34 Princes Gardens, South Kensington, London, EnglandG.1,2 He was buried at Blithfield, Staffordshire, EnglandG.2 His will was proven (by probate) on 31 May 1887.2

-Children of Sir William Bagot, 3rd Baron Bagot of Bagot's Bromley and Hon.
+Children of William Bagot, 3rd Baron Bagot of Bagot's Bromley and Hon.
 Lucia Caroline Elizabeth Agar-Ellis

 Citations